RobinKwong/contemporarynarratives/_posts/2023-02-13-its-criminal.md

 It’s Criminal is also inspired by thinking about how journalism and journalists can do better in building trust and listening deeply to communities’ concerns and ideas about how crime should be reported, in a way that [draws from restorative justice practices](https://www.freepress.net/sites/default/files/2022-10/free_press_7_tips_for_journalists_final_version.pdf).

-Much of the leading exploration of how to change up crime reporting for the better is [currently happening in the US](https://prismreports.org/2023/01/25/crime-reporting-journalism-initiatives/) and covers ideas from the relatively simple - such as not using people’s mugshots in newspapers as they can count against them in the future - to the more complex such as trying to make relationships between journalists and police more transparent.
+Much of the leading exploration of how to change up crime reporting for the better is [currently happening in the US](https://prismreports.org/2023/01/25/crime-reporting-journalism-initiatives/) and covers ideas from the relatively simple - such as not using people’s mugshots in newspapers as they can count against them in the future - to the more complex such as trying to shine a light on the relationships between journalists and police.

 We want to apply some of this thinking to Scotland, and want to share our process as we go along, as well as our learnings when we wrap things up.